Microsoft has finally unleashed the Xbox One X and it is dubbed the "most powerful" games machine yet.

 The Xbox One S is capable of up to 1080p graphics running at 60fps (as on games such as Forza Horizon 3).
 Not all games achieve those heady heights, but its 12 GCN compute units, running at 914MHz can reach it.
 The console also upscales all video output to 4K for compatible TVs, but games do not run in Ultra HD natively.

-Xbox One X, on the other hand, will be capable of full 4K visuals running at 60fps, thanks to new graphics processing that consists of 40 customised compute units running at 1.172GHz.
+Xbox One X, on the other hand, is capable of full 4K visuals running at 60fps (as on games such as Forza Motorsport 7), thanks to new graphics processing that consists of 40 customised compute units running at 1.172GHz.
 That's much more powerful and faster than the currently available machine.

-The new console will also be compatible with games featuring HDR (High Dynamic Range).
+The new console is also compatible with games featuring HDR (High Dynamic Range) - a rapidly expanding list.
 The Xbox One S already has that functionality.

 Xbox One X vs Xbox One S: CPU and memory

 The One X also bosses things in RAM.
-There will be 12GB of GDDR5 RAM with bandwidth of up to 326GB/s.
+There is 12GB of GDDR5 RAM with bandwidth of up to 326GB/s.
 The Xbox One S has 8GB of DDR3 RAM and 32MB of ESRAM, with bandwidth of 68GB/s and 219GB/s respectively.

 The upshot of this is that developers get far more memory and speeds of processing to play with on Xbox One X.